 f) Mobile Phone, Laptops and Tablets

 Mobile phones shall not be used for incoming or outgoing calls at any time in the Clubhouse and the immediate surrounds.
-They may be used in the car parks and must at all times be in silent ring mode on the course where they may be used for emergency calls only and with the consent of playing partners.
+They may be used in the car parks and must at all times be in silent mode on the course, where they may be used for emergency calls only and with the consent of playing partners.

 g) Club Logo